Hormonal acne, which foods should be avoided?

 Effects of processed foods on the skin

-• Preservatives and artificial colorants.
+• Artificial preservatives and colorants.

 • Hydrogenated fats and refined oils.